 - Players simultaneously reveal their choice of card.

 - If the cards are equal, no movement occurs.

-- The player selecting the larger value card pushes the token a number of spaces equal to
+- If the cards are not equal, the player selecting the larger value card pushes the token a number of spaces equal to:

-THE DIFFERENCE BETWEEN the 2 card values MULTIPLIED BY THE LOWER of the 2 card values.
+THE DIFFERENCE BETWEEN the two card values MULTIPLIED BY THE LOWER of the two card values.

 A player wins a bout by either:

-Pushing the counter off the end of the track.
+Pushing the counter off the opponent's end of the track.

-Ending the 6 turns with the counter in his opponent's half of the track.
+Ending the six turns with the counter in the opponent's half of the track.

 An interesting variant is the introduction of a zero card to the initial allocation.